terramate-io/terramate/docs/stacks/index.md

 Stack configurations related to orchestration can be found [here](../orchestration/index.md).

-The `stack{}` block also defines attributes used to describe the stack.
+By default, it doesn't require any attributes but can be used to describe stacks and orchestrate their execution.
 Only [Terramate Functions](../functions/index.md) are available when defining the `stack` block.

 ## Why use Stacks?